-Source: Solar Energy Industries Association, Solar Spotlight: Wisconsin
+Source: Solar Energy Industries Association, Solar Spotlight: WIsconsin

 Figure 5 shows the Wisconsin historical installed capacity by year according to the SEIA.
-Huge growth was seen in 2020 and is forecasted to continue to grow in 2021 and beyond.
-Over the next five years, solar in Wisconsin is projected to grow by 3,741.21 MW.
+Huge growth was seen in 2017 and 2019.
+Over the next 5 years, solar in Wisconsin is projected to grow by 1,850 MW.

 The U.S. Department of Energy sponsors the U.S. Energy and Employment Report each year.
 Electric Power Generation covers all utility and non-utility employment across electric generating technologies, including fossil fuels, nuclear, and renewable technologies.
 It also includes employees engaged in facility construction, turbine and other generation equipment manufacturing, operations and maintenance, and wholesale parts distribution for all electric generation technologies.
-According to Figure 6, employment in the solar energy industry (3,798) is larger than coal generation (2,219) and wind electric generation (1,627).
+According to Figure 6, employment in the solar energy industry (3,798) leads in electric power generation, larger than coal generation (2,219) and wind electric generation (1,627).